Prepare to Interview

 Questions for them

-During each interview, an employer will likely ask whether you have any questions for him or her.
+During each interview, an employer will likely ask whether you have any questions for them.
 To learn more about the opportunity and demonstrate your interest, you should absolutely have questions for them.
 Be prepared to ask about specific job responsibilities, company culture, the department to which you’re applying, the context of the position within the company or other role-related details you’d like to know (except salary).
 This is the one portion of the interview when it is acceptable to reference prepared notes.

 The final section of the Career Services Center interview preparation website contains a list of sample questions.